nelsonjchen/op-replay-clipper/README.md

-# Openpilot Replay Clipper
+# 📽 Openpilot Replay Clipper

-Capture short 30 second route clips with the Openpilot UI included, and the route, seconds marker branded into it.
+Capture short 30 seconds clips of Openpilot routes with the Openpilot UI included, with the route and seconds marker branded into the clip.
 No openpilot development environment setup required.
 Just Docker-Compose and some computing resources.

 https://user-images.githubusercontent.com/5363/188810452-47a479c4-fa9a-4037-9592-c6a47f2e1bb1.mp4

 ## Requirements

 Unfortunately, the requirements are quite high.

 You will need a decent computer, either your own or one that is rented for a few minutes such as one on DigitalOcean, to run this tool.

 * 8 vCPUs/hyperthreads
 * A working Docker-Compose setup.
 Docker for Windows will work.